 “I’d rather live in a cave with a view of a palace than live in a palace with a view of a cave.”

 The building was officially opened in 1933 and by the beginning of the forties over 90% of the property was fully occupied.
 The “city within a city” was also then established as a community social hub.
-Since 1933 the building has been the home of the observation deck, the Top of the Rock which is now one of the most popular Manhattan landmarks and a must-do tourist attraction.
+Since 1933 the building has been the home of the observation deck, the Top of the Rock.
+The deck is now one of the most popular Manhattan landmarks and a must-do tourist attraction.

 Buy Tickets Online